JCIDS Process Overview

-The Joint Capabilities Integration and Development System (JCIDS) process was created to support the statutory responsibility of the Joint Requirements Oversight Council (JROC) to validate joint warfighting requirements.
+The Joint Capabilities Integration and Development System (JCIDS) process is one of three (3) procurement processes that make up the Defense Acquisition System.
+It was created to support the statutory responsibility of the Joint Requirements Oversight Council (JROC) to validate joint warfighting requirements.
 It plays a key role in identifying the capabilities required by the warfighters to support the National Defense Strategy (NDS), the National Military Strategy (NMS), and the National Strategy for Homeland Defense.

 The primary objective of the JCIDS process is to ensure the capabilities required by the joint warfighter are identified, along with their associated operational performance criteria (requirements), in order to successfully execute the missions assigned.
 This is done through an open process that provides the JROC the information needed and supports the Acquisition Process and Planning, Programming, Budget and Execution (PPBE) Process.
 The process consists of four (4) main steps.